Tele-BE for Delivering Cognitive Behavioral Therapy

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on using a telehealth tool for therapy, so it's likely you can continue your medications, but you should confirm with the trial coordinators.

-What data supports the effectiveness of the treatment Tele-BE for delivering cognitive behavioral therapy?
+What evidence suggests that the Tele-BE tool is effective for delivering cognitive behavioral therapy?

 This trial is for English-speaking mental health clinicians and their patients in Philadelphia.
 Clinicians must provide telehealth services, be trained in CBT through the Penn Collaborative, have completed a specific workshop, and have internet access.
 Patients must be 14+, able to consent or have a guardian who can.